Keeping Your Eye on the Ball: Trajectory Attention in Video Transformers: Experiments

 \paragraph{Datasets. } \textbf{Kinetics}~\cite{kinetics} is a large-scale video classification dataset consisting of short clips collected from YouTube, licensed by Google under Creative Commons.
 As it is a dataset of human actions, it potentially contains personally identifiable information such as faces, names and license plates. \textbf{Something--Something V2}~\cite{Goyal_2017} is a video dataset containing more than 200,000 videos across 174 classes, with a greater emphasis on short temporal clips.
 In contrast to Kinetics, the background and objects remain consistent across different classes, and therefore models have to reason about fine-grained motion signals.
 We verified the importance of temporal reasoning on this dataset by showing that a single frame model gets significantly worse results, a decrease of $39\%$ top-1 accuracy.
 In contrast, a drop of only $7\%$ is seen on the Kinetics-400 dataset, showing that temporal information is much less relevant there.
 We obtained a research license for this data from \url{https://20bn.com}; the data was collected with consent. \textbf{Epic Kitchens-100}~\cite{damen2020rescaling} is an egocentric video dataset capturing daily kitchen activities.
 The highest scoring verb and action pair predicted by the network constitutes an action, for which we report top-1 accuracy.
 The data is licensed under Creative Commons and was collected with consent by the Epic Kitchens teams.

 \paragraph{Implementation details. }

 We follow a standard training and augmentation pipeline~\citep{arnab2021vivit}, as detailed in the appendix.
 For ablations, our default Motionformer model is the Vision Transformer Base architecture~\cite{dosovitskiy2021an} (ViT/B), pretrained on ImageNet-21K~\cite{deng2009imagenet}, patch-size $2$\x$16$\x$16$ with central frame initialization~\cite{arnab2021vivit}, separate space-time positional embedding and our trajectory attention.
 The base architecture has 12 layers, 12 attention heads, and an embedding dimension of 768.
-For comparisons with state-of-the-art, we report results on two additional variants: Motionformer-HR, which has a high spatial resolution ($16$\x$336$\x$336$ videos), and Motionformer-L, which has a long temporal range ($32$\x$224$\x$224$ videos).
+Our default Motionformer model operates on $16$\x$224$\x$224$ videos with temporal stride 4 i.e. temporal extent of 2s.
+For comparisons with state-of-the-art, we report results on two additional variants: Motionformer-HR, which has a high spatial resolution ($16$\x$336$\x$336$ videos with temporal stride 4 i.e. temporal extent of 2s), and Motionformer-L, which has a long temporal range ($32$\x$224$\x$224$ videos with temporal stride 3 i.e. temporal extent of 3s).
 Experiments with the large ViT architecture are deferred to the appendix.